graysky2/pulseaudio-ctl/README.md

 # and note that you must have /usr/bin/notify-send to use this.
 On Arch
 # libnotify provides this.
 Other distros may not name it as such.
 NOTIFY=yes

+# Show a graphical progress-bar type visualization of the volume level in
+# libnotify.
+No setting or commented out will show a simply percentage but
+# a setting will convert the percentage to a progress-bar in libnotify.
+#
+BARCHART=yes
 ```

 If config file isn't present script uses default value 100 for the UPPER_THRESHOLD and notifications are disabled by default.